My research has focused on three main areas

 Pelagic ecosystems lab - PEL

-Led by Prof. Dr. Brian Hunt and situated at the Institute for the Oceans and Fisheries, University of British Columbia.
+Overseen by Prof. Dr. Brian Hunt and situated at the Institute for the Oceans and Fisheries, University of British Columbia.

 Oceanic ecology research group